 This is Berk.
 A village inhabited by Vikings.
 A lot of Vikings.
 A lot of Vikings and dragons.
-There's a lot of both.
+There are a lot of both.
 We can be mean, nasty, and temperamental.
 We can be a lot of things, and we can also be bored, like normal people.
-And when we get bored, we either go flying, or go over to Mead Hall, you know, you talk and drink there, lots of company.
+And when we get bored, we either go flying, or go over to Mead Hall—you know, you talk and drink there, lots of company.
 Yes, there's a lot to do at Mead Hall, but there's something that sometimes happens that doesn't normally happen.
 What is this strange phenomenon?
 I like to call it a . . .

 "FOOD FIGHT!"
 Hiccup could make out Snotlout's voice calling for the hundredth time above the hubbub.
 His voice was instantly accompanied by even more pies and bowls of stew.
 Hiccup cringed and tried to make himself shorter.
 He was leaning against an upturned table.
 He groaned and looked up to see the wall in front of him covered with bits and pieces of what was someone's lunch.
-He gulped when he heard Tuffnut and Ruffnut cheering and Fishlegs screaming; he was no doubt being terrorized by the twins.
+He gulped when he heard Tuffnut and Ruffnut cheering and Fishlegs screaming—he was, no doubt, being terrorized by the twins.

 How is it that we were all caught up in this war?
 In reality, Snotlout started it, but it was the twins who provoked it and made it angry.
 Let's go back to when the six of us (who usually get along without giving each other minor to major injuries) were trying to get lunch.